Kris-Gubar/Kristina-Gubar/README.md

 ![Header](https://github.com/Kris-Gubar/Kristina-Gubar/blob/master/assets/Kris%20(2).jpg)
 # Kristina-Gubar
-About me: I'm QA Engineer and I have been testing for 1.5 years
+About me: Hi 👋, I'm a QA Engineer and I have been testing for 1.5 years

 Test Documentation